algogrit/blog.gauravagarwalr.com/content/posts/2018-01-09-learn-go-series-part-3.md

 This is **Part 3** of "**Learn go**" series.
 You can find the previous post [here][LearnGoPartII].

-In this post, I will be walking you through an example of adding Middlewares for working with JWT for [sessions][Joepie91].
+In this post, I will be walking you through an example of adding middlewares for working with JWT for [sessions][Joepie91].
 As well as making an API, CORS compatible.
-This post picks up from the previous posts [Part I][LearnGoPartI] and [Part II][LearnGoPartII], so if you haven't read, please skim through it.
+This post picks up from the previous posts [Part I][LearnGoPartI] and, [Part II][LearnGoPartII], so if you haven't read, please skim through it.

 Let's begin...

 # Problem Statement

-We need an api where when we login, we get a JWT token back for authentication, similar in the manner to session cookies.
+We need an API where when we login, we get a JWT token back for authentication, similar in the manner to session cookies.

 # Creating the Login API